EllieJ87/Ranger-Game/Testing.md

   2. Changed layout to a css grid template

 - Results: amend the layout to be in a css grid layout so this was easier to manipulate and move containers around

+**_Issues still unresolved (due to timing)_**

+1. When checking the main game on my phone, settings on my phone is in dark mode, with this setting the div containers for the states the 'place holder' numbers were visible and could be seen.

+This is not as asthetic that I like I am going to look into this feature and see how to amend this going forward and test across dark and light mode on mobiles.
+Desktop Opera is in dark mode and this was not showing up as a design asthetic issue.

 **Text / Button Container**
 - Issue: The text / buttons and fuel and missiles do not fit within the main game container